How to Spot Fake Michael Kors Bags

 Distinguishing original MK bags from counterfeit ones is getting harder each day, as the latter ones are striving to be a mirror image of the former ones without improving their low quality.
 So, while buying an original bag, check out the official website of the brand beforehand to stay updated about the particular bag you are looking for and go to trusted dealers so that no one can swindle you with a fake bag.

-How to Spot a Fake Michael Kors Bag
+How to Tell if a Michael Kors Bag is Fake: 7 Things to Check

 Real MK handbags sometimes have their trademark MK sign on a hanging metal ring.
 Sometimes the logo is written on the bag itself.
 The writing and engraving of both “Michael Kors” and “MK” are neat and clean with a fine finishing in original bags whereas the fake bags exhibit a poor quality logo.